 > What about weekends and holidays?

-Our Fredericton and Niagara centres are open 365 days a year, and some shifts will require you to work on weekends and holidays.
-Our British Columbia centres are open Monday to Saturday.
+Our Fredericton and Niagara offices are open 365 days a year, and some shifts will require you to work on weekends and holidays.
+Our British Columbia offices are open Monday to Saturday.
 Sunday and holiday work only occurs in the event of power outages and severe storms.

 > Can I work from home?